kubeflow/website/content/en/docs/pipelines/multi-user.md

 security guarantees against malicious attempts by users to infiltrate other user’s profiles.

-## How are KFP resources separated?
+## How are resources separated?

-when you visit UI, namespace selector determines which resources are shown. except pipelines

-when using sdk,
+### When using the UI

+When you visit the Kubeflow Pipelines UI from the Kubeflow dashboard, it only shows experiments, runs and recurring runs in your chosen namespace.
+Similarly, when you create resources from the UI, they also belong to the namespace you have chosen.

+You can select a different namespace to view resources in other namespaces.

+Others without permission cannot see your namespace.
+They will be rejected by authorization in Kubeflow Pipelines API server.

+### When using the SDK

 * <!-- this should be in GCP pipelines - auth doc --> how to authenticate to the public endpoint
 * add namespace resource reference/namespace argument to api endpoints.